 - Cut out pattern pieces.

 - Transfer pattern markings.

-- Staystitch the neckline and the armhole edges directly on the SEAM line.
+- Staystitched the neckline and the armhole edges. directly on the SEAM line.

-- Clip the seam allowances (SAs) right up to staystitching.
-See in the images below.
+- Trim the seam allowances (SAs) close to the line of staystitching.
+See the image above.

 - Sew the shoulder seams.

-- Sew the sides seams (SS) now, because this is a loose-fitting silhouette that required minimum fitting.
+- Sew the sides seams (SS) now, because this is a loose-fitting silhouette that requires minimum fitting.

-- Try on the trial garment and the assess fit.
+- Try on the trial garment and the assessed fit.

 And I’m so glad I did, because I learned three things about Vogue 9237 as it relates to my body:

-- that my neckline at center front (CF) needed to be lowered 3/8 inch; and
+- my neckline at center front (CF) needed to be lowered 3/8 inch; and

-- that my armholes (at the SS) also need to be lowered 6/8 inch — almost a full inch!
+- my armholes (at the SS) also needed to be lowered 6/8 inch — almost a full inch!